Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Upper Bounds

 in expectation and with high probability.

 Note that no-bit flips are just idle steps of the \ooeaD, therefore the \ooeaD and the $(1+1)$-EA$_{\mathcal D'}$ follow exactly the same trajectory through the search space, except that the \ooeaD performs idle steps with probability $p_0$.
-Note that the expected time until a non-idle step is $1/(1-p_0)$.
-Hence, if the $(1+1)$-EA$_{\mathcal D'}$ finds the optimum in $T$ steps, then the \ooeaD needs $\frac{1}{(1-p_0)}T$ steps in expectation, and $(1+o(1))\frac{1}{(1-p_0)}T$ steps with high probability.
+Hence, we can couple both algorithms such that they behave identical in non-idle steps.
+Note that the expected time until a non-idle step is geometrically distributed with expectation $1/(1-p_0)$.
+Therefore, if the $(1+1)$-EA$_{\mathcal D'}$ finds the optimum in $T$ steps, then the number of steps of the \ooeaD is the sum of $T$ independent geometrically distributed random variables with expectation $1/(1-p_0)$.
+By Wald's equation, the \ooeaD thus needs $\E[T]/(1-p_0)$ steps in expectation, and $(1+o(1))\frac{1}{(1-p_0)}\E[T]$ steps with high probability, see~\cite[Theorem~1.10.32]{doerr2020probabilistic}.
 Together with~\eqref{eq:remove-p0}, this implies the claim. \end{proof}

 Under some less restrictive conditions, we can give a polynomial upper bound on the expected runtime.